StackStorm/st2web/README.md

  - `gulp build` - just lint and compile all the stuff
  - `gulp test` - build the project and then run e2e tests
  - `gulp serve` - build the project and start serving it at 3000 port
+ - `gulp production` - build production version of the project

 You can see the whole list of tasks in `gulpfile.js`.